apache/sling-org-apache-sling-feature-analyser/readme.md

 * `repoinit`: Checks the syntax of all repoinit sections.

+* `feature-id`: Checks if the used feature id matches one of the given Maven coordinates.

 Additional analysers in relation to Feature Model API Regions can be found here: https://github.com/apache/sling-org-apache-sling-feature-extension-apiregions

 For further documentation see: https://github.com/apache/sling-org-apache-sling-feature/blob/master/readme.md